TheClashFruit/DataDrivenGUIs/README.md

 A library to make making GUIs easier using xml & json files.

 This mod mainly aims to make making GUIs as painless as possible, but with this it also allows resource packs to modify GUIs or even create new ones.
-The mod however currently doesn't allow the modification of the default GUIs in Minecraft.
+The mod however doesn't allow the modification of the default GUIs in Minecraft.

 ## Features

 * **XML Based GUIs**: Write your GUIs like you would a web page.
 * **JSON Based Actions**: Make buttons do actions.
 * **Uses Built-in Widgets**: No web rendering shenanigans.
-* **Custom Server Packet**: Offers servers to open custom GUIs they have created with their resourcepacks.
+* **Java API**: An easy to use api to extend the mod's functionality.

+> Note: This mod is both a library and a standalone mod, you can just install it and use the built-in functionalities or extend it with even more features.

 ## Usage